Last update: Dec. 13, 2019

 Given the small amounts and route of administration, systemic absorption is practically nil (AEMPS 2013), so no significant excretion in breast milk is expected.

-If absorbed, it is metabolized to bicarbonate.
+If absorbed, it is metabolized to bicarbonate, which is compatible with breastfeeding.

 Both sodium and bicarbonate are normal components of the body and are found in breastmilk at concentrations which are different to plasma (Allen 1991).